How To Install Gap Scheme Runs Into Your Offense

 The Gap principles are simple: If there’s someone in your gap, opposite of the play-side call, block them.
 We’re going to go over split concepts like power and counter, but for a simple ‘gap across the line’ scheme, these are general principles.
 Study the diagram below.

 Most offensive plays use a 1/2 line gap scheme, with the added combination of pulling guards.
-However, we created the diagram above from 11 personnel to give an extreme example of the gap scheme for reference to the gap scheme.
+However, we created the diagram above with 11 personnel to give an extreme example of the gap scheme for reference to the gap scheme.

 As you can see, the play is being run to the left side.
 The offensive line will block the player in the gap opposite the play (the right side).
-The two tackles and center will block the defensive lineman away from the play.
+The two tackles and the center will block the defensive lineman away from the play.
 The H-back will also block down on the play-side defensive end.

 The tricky block is the guards getting to the linebackers.
 In years past, players could cut blocks at the second level, making this block a bit easier.